 - Explore 7 worlds with 172 puzzles, each with unique goals and surprising challenges.

-- Arcade Worlds: A curious fish blows bubbles.
+- Arcade: Bloop, the fish, blows bubbles.
 Pop them before they go out of bounds.

-- Puzzle Worlds: Find brain-bending solutions with a limited number of moves.
+- Puzzles: Find brain-bending solutions using a limited number of moves.